-If you’re looking to sell your house or investment property in Wilmington without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in Eastern without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.